Qrouger/PPIFold/README.md

 ## Installation

-You need to install AlphaPulldown 1.0.4 with AlphaFold database, SignalpP5 and python 3.10.
+You need to install AlphaPulldown 1.0.4 with AlphaFold database, SignalpP5 and at least python 3.10.

 git clone https://github.com/Qrouger/PPIFold.git